Myrciaria alta

 Myrciaria alta is a species of plant in the family Myrtaceae, endemic to Espírito Santo, Brazil.
 It was first described in 2019 and it is closely related to Myrciaria glomerata.

 Description

-Myrciaria alta is similar in form, structure and appearance to Myrciaria glomerata and Myrciaria strigipes but can reach a much greater height, between 12 and 17 metres tall.
-The leaves are 60-93 mm long, and it produces flowers, and 20-30mm fruits, on its older woody branches.
+Myrciaria alta is similar in form, structure and appearance to Myrciaria glomerata and Myrciaria strigipes but can reach a much greater height, between 12 and 17 m tall.
+The leaves are long, and it produces flowers, and fruits, on its older woody branches.